Leave No Trace

 - Pick up pet waste and dispose of it in a trash can.
 Compared to wildlife or grazing animals, pet waste contains harmful bacteria that cause human illness and contaminate the natural environment.

 - Pack out all fishing lines and hooks.
-Discarded fishing line and hooks cause unnecessary harm to birds and other aquatic wildlife.
+Discarded fishing lines and hooks cause unnecessary harm to birds and other aquatic wildlife.
 An accidentally swallowed fishing hook can lead to suffering and death.

 Leave It As You Find It